Introducing a new article series: Building and auto-deploying an ASP.NET Core application with EF Core 5.0

 Part 6 - Setting up a CD pipeline: Deploying your site to an Azure App Service

 Part 6 is similar to the previous article but now the focus is on deploying an application to an Azure App Service.
 Besides deploying the application you'll also see how to set up and configure a SQL Azure server and database, how to deploy schema changes during subsequent releases and how to manage and update connection strings as part of the release.
 By the end of this article you have a setup where you can write code in Visual Studio and sync it with GitHub, to then automatically update your application and its database in Azure without any manual intervention.
-(Not yet published)
+Read the article now.

 Part 7 - Improving your builds with a custom build agent